red-ant/redant-home-staging/jobs/ruby-on-rails-developer.md

 ---
 layout: job
-slug: front-end-javascript-developer
+slug: ruby-on-rails-developer
+title: 'Hey Ruby Developer Yes You'
-title: Senior Front Endgnr Javascript Developer
+description: Senior Ruby Developer
 image:
-  small: /assets/uploads/2014/yoyo.png
+  small: /assets/uploads/2014/bike.jpg
+published: false
 ---

 ## Who we’re looking for

-<p class="lead">We're looking for an experienced Javascript developer to help us create some incredible digital experiences.
-Front end technology has changed in amazing and incredible ways.
-New stuff comes out each week.
-How it fits in has become more and more critical.
-We need you to help us build awesome things.</p>
+<p class="lead">We’re looking for an experienced Ruby developer to join our team.
+By experienced I don't mean that you've just finished a 10 week koding course or have X years of experience working on some bloated Rails app that no one actually used (not that we haven't been there before and have a few sitting around here).
+I mean that you have deep experience - developing is what you do.
+A core part of who you are.
+And you're able to use this experience to provide strong technical leadership on projects.</p>

 Lets go off piste here and assume that you are indeed technically awesome.